Orthodox vs. Catholic vs. Protestant

 Baptism as Initiation

-All three administer baptism as the sacrament/ordinance of Christian initiation.154 Disagreements about age (infant vs. believer), mode (immersion vs. sprinkling), and effects exist, but baptism is universally recognized as essential.155
+All three administer baptism as the sacrament/ordinance of Christian initiation.155 Disagreements about age (infant vs. believer), mode (immersion vs. sprinkling), and effects exist, but baptism is universally recognized as essential.156

 The Communion of Saints

-All three traditions affirm the communion of saints—the conviction that living believers and the dead in Christ are united in one Church.156 This underlies intercessory prayer and the connection between the earthly and heavenly churches, though it is expressed differently (veneration vs. invocation vs. spiritual communion).157
+All three traditions affirm the communion of saints—the conviction that living believers and the dead in Christ are united in one Church.157 This underlies intercessory prayer and the connection between the earthly and heavenly churches, though it is expressed differently (veneration vs. invocation vs. spiritual communion).158

 Conclusion: Three Voices, One Faith

 Christianity is neither monolithic nor hopelessly fractured.
 The Orthodox, Catholic, and Protestant traditions represent three different answers to how to live out apostolic faith in the modern world.
-Each has profound gifts to offer.
+I write as a Catholic, and from within Catholic teaching I cannot say that all three represent equally valid expressions of the one faith once delivered to the saints.
+Still, each has profound gifts to offer, and each can be recognized—especially Orthodoxy, with whom Catholicism shares so much—as a real and often salvific expression of faith in Christ.

 Roman Catholicism has preserved institutional continuity and theological rigor.
 The Catechism of the Catholic Church is a masterwork of doctrinal synthesis.
-Catholic teaching on social justice, natural law, and the sacramental cosmos offers prophetic witness to modern materialism.159 The papacy, for all its controversies, has provided a voice of moral authority in an atomized world.160 Yet the scandals of clerical abuse, the rigid stance on contraception, and perceived triumphalism have alienated many, including the Reformers themselves.
+Catholic teaching on social justice, natural law, and the sacramental cosmos offers prophetic witness to modern materialism.160 The papacy, for all its controversies, has provided a voice of moral authority in an atomized world.161 Yet Catholicism is not without its critics: the scandals of clerical abuse have wounded the Church’s witness in our own time, and perceived triumphalism has not always served it well.
+The Church’s countercultural moral teaching on sexuality, marriage, and the family is also, for many in the modern West, a stumbling block—not because that teaching is mistaken, but precisely because the Church believes it proclaims the truth about the human person in a culture that has largely moved on from it.

-For readers seeking deeper bilateral comparisons, explore Orthodox vs. Catholic, Orthodox vs. Protestant, and related posts on The Great Schism, Theosis Explained, and Sacred Tradition.
+For readers seeking deeper bilateral comparisons, explore Orthodox vs. Catholic, Orthodox vs. Protestant, and related posts on The Great Schism, Theosis Explained, and Talking to Protestants About Tradition.

 The path toward Christian unity is neither nostalgia for a unified past nor resignation to permanent division.
 It is honest recognition of real differences, genuine respect for each tradition’s integrity, and openness to the Holy Spirit’s work in bringing fractured Christendom toward fuller communion.
 As the Psalmist says, “Behold, how good and pleasant it is when brothers dwell in unity!”
 (Psalm 133:1)—a prayer that still echoes across Orthodox liturgies, Catholic churches, and Protestant sanctuaries alike.